a-peirogon/a-peirogon/README.md

 ### printf("Hello!\n");
 Computer Science and Engineering autodidact undergrad, wannabe philosopher and mathematician.
-Intellectual things I can do: philosophy, mathematics, linguistics, biology, physics, computer science, and so on...
-Too many hobbies, not enough time.
-I put effort into the things I undertake to do to get at least a minimum of entertainment.
+A lot of hobbies, not a lot of free time.
 [https://a-peirogon.github.io](https://a-peirogon.github.io/)